bermeom/Deep-Reinforcement-Learning/README.md

 - [Bibliography](docs/Bibliography.md)

+## Contributions

+Are more than welcome!

 ## Acknowledgement

-TensorBlock is developed by Vitor Guizilini.
+TensorBlock was developed by Vitor Guizilini.
 Many thanks for his guidance and support.
-Also, I thank Professor Glauco Caurin and all colleagues from the Mechatronics Laboratory of the São Carlos School of Engineering, and the support from CNPq.
+Also, I thank Professor Glauco Caurin and all colleagues from the Mechatronics Laboratory of the São Carlos School of Engineering / University of São Paulo, and the support from CNPq.